randovania/randovania/README.md

 1. Clone this repository (downloading the source zip is not supported and will not work)
 2. Open a terminal in the repository root
+3. Fetch the tags from the repo:

+   `$ git fetch --tags`
+4. Checkout the latest tag (replace v4.0.1 with the latest release version):

+   `$ git checkout v4.0.1`
-3. Prepare the virtual environment and install dependencies:
+5. Prepare the virtual environment and install dependencies:

    `$ tools/prepare_virtual_env.sh`
-5. Run the program from source:
+6. Run the program from source:

    `$ tools/start_client.sh`